demakes/demake/docs/data-model.md

 ## Page

 A `Page` can have multiple attributes like content, language, title etc. Some attributes are required, other can be optional.

+## Template

+A `Template` defines a Gospel-compatible HTML template that is used to render pages.
+Templates can be retrieved from a `FileSystem`.

 ## Route